nawka12/adept-sampler/README.md

         - Option to automatically disable the sampler for the Hires. fix pass.
       > ℹ️ **Note**: When using a custom scheduler, you may often need to **lower your CFG Scale** (e.g., by 1-2 points) to prevent oversaturated or 'burnt' images.
     - **Advanced Noise Settings**: Fine-tune `Eta` and `Noise Scale` for different effects.
-    - **Experimental**:
-        - Toggle experimental features like enabling Content-Aware Pacing for the SNR-Optimized scheduler.
-        - Adjust **Experimental Coherence Sensitivity** to control phase switching timing.
-        - Use **Experimental Manual Pacing Override** for manual phase control via JSON (e.g., {"composition": 0.4}).
-      > ⚠️ **Warning**: These features are experimental and may cause instability or unexpected results.
-Use with caution and test thoroughly.

 ## 🔍 Sampling Method Comparison